specialxuan/202403_IELTS/Writing practice.md

 > Comparing the two tables, it is clear that in 1999 Fairtrade coffee sales **ranged from** 0.8 - 3 million euros in these five countries, while banana sales also mostly **clustered between** 0.6 and 2 million euros, with Switzerland the outlier at a huge 15 million euros.
 > By 2004, sales figures for both products had risen across the board, except for Sweden and Demark which recorded drops in banana sales.

-### IELTS 10 Test 3 Destination of UK graduate and postgraduate
+### IELTS 10 Test 3 Destination of UK Graduate and Postgraduate

 The two bar chart illustrate the destinations (excluding full-time employment) of British graduate and postgraduate students after their graduation in 2008.
 Some similarities are shared between figures of two kinds of students, while some exceptions exists.